Leadership

 Operations Department

-Jim oversaw the original Mountain Line launch in 2002 and rejoined the agency as Operations Director in 2006.
-The Operations Department is Mountain Line’s largest, comprised of the Bus and Paratransit Operations and Maintenance divisions.
-Mountain Line operates a robust maintenance program and maintains all of its own vehicles and stops, giving riders a higher level of comfort and reliability while using the Mountain Line system.
+Randy joined Mountain Line in 2024, serving as the agency’s second-ever Operations Director.
+The Operations Department is Mountain Line’s largest department, comprised of the Bus and Paratransit Operations, Fleet, and Facilities.
+Mountain Line operates a robust maintenance program and maintains its own vehicles and stops, giving riders a higher level of comfort and reliability while using the Mountain Line system.
 The Operations Department also establishes the bus schedule and coordinates schedules for all operators, in addition to serving as the agency’s dispatch center.

 Administrative Department

 Josh started in Mountain Line’s Accounting Division in 2019 and assumed the Management Services Director role in 2022.
-The Administrative Department is comprised of the Human Resources, Accounting, IT, and Paratransit Eligibility functions.
-The Administrative Department oversees all human resources functions, including recruitment, workplace culture and policy.
-The Department is responsible for financials, including budgeting, accounting and procurement.
-On the compliance side, this Department ensures requirements of contracts, grants, and audits are met.
+The Administrative Department is comprised of the Budgeting, Accounting, IT, Procurement, Data Management, and Paratransit Eligibility functions.
+The Department is responsible for compliance with policies as well as state and federal regulations for procurement and financial management.
+Additionally, the Department provides data analysis and tracking on the agency’s key performance indicators.
+On the compliance side, this Department ensures requirements of federal circulars, state policies, contracts, grants, and audits are met.

-Sam started at Mountain Line in 2007 as a Dispatcher before moving into the Safety & Training Manager role.
-The Safety & Training Department is responsible for Mountain Line’s mission-driven commitment to safety and the robust training program for transit drivers.
+Sam started at Mountain Line in 2007 as a Dispatcher before moving into the Workforce Director role.
+The Workforce Department is responsible for Mountain Line’s mission-driven commitment to safety, training, Human Resources, and risk management.
 Mountain Line has prioritized safety in all aspects of operations and maintenance with adopted policies and resources.
-The Safety Department monitors all incidents and accidents, identifies root causes, and introduces the necessary mitigation efforts to ensure continued safe operations.
-This department coordinated with our agency partners, including the Emergency Operations Center, to respond to community emergencies.
+This Department monitors all incidents and accidents, identifies root causes, and introduces the necessary mitigation efforts to ensure continued safe operations.
+This department coordinates with our agency partners, including the Emergency Operations Center, to respond to community emergencies.
+It also manages all Human Resources activities, including recruitment, workplace culture, and policy.